maherali251/AI-and-machine-learning/README.md

 AI/ML Internship Tasks — DevelopersHub
-This repository contains my work for Task 1, Task 2, and Task 3 from the AI/ML Engineering Internship at DevelopersHub Corporation.
+This repository contains my work for Task 1, Task 2,  Task 3,Task 4 and Task 6 from the AI/ML Engineering Internship at DevelopersHub Corporation.

 Intern Name: Ali Ghouse